tjibbevanderlaan/chromeos-filesystem-sftp/README.md

 ## License

-All providers are licensed under the BSD license.
+All files are licensed under the BSD license.
 See the LICENSE file for details.
 All original source code is Copyright 2015 Yoichiro Tanaka.